 Plantlife Important Plant Areas (IPA) Database

 This database holds information on sites identified through the Important Plant Areas Programme.
-Currently the database holds information on IPAs in Albania, Algeria, Belarus, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Israel, Lebanon, Macedonia (FYR), Montenegro, Morocco, Palestine, Poland, Romania, Slovakia, Slovenia, Syria, Turkey, Tunisia, Ukraine, United Kingdom.
+Currently the database holds information on IPAs in Albania, Algeria, Armenia, Belarus, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Israel, Lebanon, Macedonia (FYR), Montenegro, Morocco, Palestine, Poland, Romania, Slovakia, Slovenia, Syria, Turkey, Tunisia, Ukraine, United Kingdom.

 Using the database

 Please use the search function above to access information on IPAs:

 - Use the drop down lists to refine your search for specific IPAs; chose a country you are interested in and click through to find out more about each site.